Procurement, Outsourcing, Cloud, Hosting, Software as a Service, and Application Service Provider Checklist

 - Will a third party accept credit card payment on behalf of an Oakland University operation?

-- Are you purchasing an online service to display university data, such as student data, faculty data, or course data?
+- Are you purchasing an online service to display, analyze, or process university data, such as student data, faculty data, or course data?

 Please review the Oakland University Privacy Statement at www.oakland.edu, click on Privacy Statement at the bottom.
-Also, please review university policies related to information technology found at http://www.oakland.edu/uts/policies, particularly policies under the heading DATA (Policy #860 Information Security).
+Also, please review university information Policies and Guidelines, particularly policies under the heading DATA (Policy #860 Information Security).
+Also, it is very important to review the Privacy section.
+Carefully review software purchasing guidelines.

-The systems used for the handling, processing or storage of data should be reviewed prior to agreement.
+The systems used for the handling, processing, analyzing or storage of data should be reviewed prior to agreement.
+If data integration is expected, please identify all products and the releases of each product.
 References from other clients should be obtained prior to agreement.
 UTS is available to do a security review, which would include discussions with the technology staff at the vendor, a general product review, a general security review, and a check of vendor staff availability and skill, in the area of security work.
-In general OU seeks to hold vendors to the security standards listed as common practice in higher education documented by Educause (http://www.educause.edu/ir/library/pdf/SEC0421.pdf ).
+In general OU seeks to hold vendors to the security standards listed as common practice in higher education documented by EDUCAUSE.
 The OU department seeking to process data must have an operational plan with defined data elements ready for review (i.e., will the data include names, Social Security Number, credit card processing, student data, alumni data, etc.).
 Also, an access control plan must be defined.

 UTS will assist you in review for technology and security issues on request.
 The Office of Risk Management may require review, and may require specific language in any contract.
 In general, the following items must be checked: